Skip to Content

 Does chalcedony is also quartz?
 It looks different.

-Chalcedony and all its own varieties of the chemical formula are SiO2, the same as quartz.
-The only difference is that quartz in its classical perception forms beautiful crystals while chalcedony does not.
+Chalcedony and all its varieties of chemical formula are SiO2, the same as quartz.
+The only difference is that quartz, in its classical perception, forms beautiful crystals while chalcedony does not.

 If quartz is so widespread, can it be safe to buy quartz anywhere?

-The fact that quartz is so widespread and cheap mineral cannot protect you from buying a fake or dyed material.
-Please, pay attention, especially to the next varieties of quartz: citrine, ametrine, agate, aventurine, cat’s eye, and strawberry quartz.
+The fact that quartz is so widespread and is a cheap mineral cannot protect you from buying a fake or dyed material.
+Please pay attention, especially to the next varieties of quartz: citrine, ametrine, agate, aventurine, cat’s eye, and strawberry quartz.

 Conclusion

 TIP: So now you know what the varieties of quartz are.
-But do you know how the different varieties of quartz are valuable?
+But do you know how valuable the different varieties of quartz are?
 Find out more in the article below:

 How Much is Quartz Worth?
 Value for Common Quartz Varieties